 Jun 23, 2009, 01:08 PM

-If your transformer was bad you would not have any 24 volts to control the system.
+if your transformer was bad you would not have any 24 volts to control the system.
 The transformer does not supply power to the motor.
 In order to test the motor you will have to have the power on to test and make sure it is getting the power it needs to make the motor work.
 To check the capacitor you will need to be able to read microfareds.
-If your multimeter will do so turn the power off and pull the leads off of the capacitor.
+If your multimeter will do so turn the power off and pull the leads off the capacitor.
 Test the microfared rating and compare it to the uf or mf rating on the cap.
-It is recomended to change them if they are 10% below their rated value.
+It is recommended to change them if they are 10% below their rated value.
 If you are more than 30% below you fan will run slow.
 Even less your fan will not run.
 If you have continuity on your meter you can try checking the windings of the fan by testing high, med, and low with the common wire.
 This may or may not work to help you out.
 You could also try switching the fan speeds and see if motor runs on another speed.
 If it does run on another spped correctly than the winding for your ac speed is bad.

-Without being there to see the system and see what exactly it is doing it is hard to say what is wrong.
+without being there to see the system and see what exactly it is doing it is hard to say what is wrong.
 There is lots of things you can do to check if power is supplied to the right areas.

-Unfortunatly without seeing it I can't tell you where to exactly pull wires from to test.
+unfortunately without seeing it I can't tell you where to exactly pull wires from to test.
 Also if you start pulling wires and do not place them back correctly you will damage the unit.

-The humming does not concern me much as I stated in an attic in a warmer area transormers hum.
+the humming does not concern me much as I stated in an attic in a warmer area transormers hum.
 Sometimes a bolt securing them is loose, sometimes they just hum.
 The humming could also be because you have a bad winding on the motor itself causing power to revert backwards.

-I am not merely guessing I am going off of the info you have given me and the knowledge I poses.
+I am not merely guessing I am going off the info you have given me and the knowledge I poses.